BillyZen/nc-news-deploy/README.md

 Node version ^v14.15.4 is required.

 Cloning Repo : In command line of where you would like the repo to sit in your file structure - $git clone https://github.com/BillyZen/nc-news-deploy.git

+Additional functionality that I will be working on: sort comments by date created / votes pagination across articles and comments (need to add to backend) filter / display articles by specific user post new article delete logged in user’s articles